What happens if I am arrested or stopped by the police but not charged?

 “What happens if I’m innocent and accused of a crime?”

 If you are innocent and falsely accused, there is even more reason to hire a lawyer right away.
 An aggressive, respected, and proactive attorney may be able to prevent charges, even when they seem inevitable.
 Avoiding charges is always better than defending them—the government arrests, charges, and convicts innocent people in the United States.
 Unfortunately, you cannot rely on the system to work perfectly, and it is in your best interest to protect yourself.
-What happens if you are arrested for a crime you did not commit?
+What happens if I am arrested for a crime you did not commit?
 The prosecutor will do everything within their power to convict you, and the only protection you will have will be your lawyer and their willingness to fight for you.

 “Is it less likely that I will face charges if I wasn’t arrested?”